French Guiana: Economy

 French Guiana is heavily dependent on mainland France for subsidies, trade, and goods.
 The main traditional industries are fishing (accounting for 5% of exports in 2012), gold mining (accounting for 32% of exports in 2012) and timber (accounting for 1% of exports in 2012).
 In addition, the Guiana Space Centre has played a significant role in the local economy since it was established in Kourou in 1964: it accounted directly and indirectly for 16% of French Guiana's GDP in 2002 (down from 26% in 1994, as the French Guianese economy is becoming increasingly diversified).
 The Guiana Space Centre employed 1,659 people in 2012.

 There is very little manufacturing.
 Agriculture is largely undeveloped and is mainly confined to the area near the coast and along the Maroni River.
 Sugar and bananas were traditionally two of the main cash crops grown for export but have almost completely disappeared.
 Today they have been replaced by livestock raising (essentially beef cattle and pigs) in the coastal savannas between Cayenne and the second-largest town, Saint-Laurent-du-Maroni, and market gardening (fruits and vegetables) developed by the Hmong communities settled in French Guiana in the 1970s, both destined to the local market.
-A thriving rice production, developed on polders near Mana from the early 1980s to the late 2000s, has almost completely disappeared since 2011 due to marine erosion and new EU plant health rules which forbid the use of many pesticides and fertilizers.
+A thriving rice production, developed on polders near Mana from the early 1980s to the late 2000s, has almost completely disappeared since 2011 due to marine erosion and new EU plant health rules that forbid the use of many pesticides and fertilizers.
 Tourism, especially eco-tourism, is growing.

 Unemployment has been persistently high in the last few decades, standing between 17% and 24%.
 In recent years, the unemployment rate has declined from a peak of 23.0% in 2016 to 19.3% in 2019.